RaphaelDeLaGhetto/whatdandoes.info/source/draft/index.md

 ## Galatians 5:1,13-26

-^1^ It is for freedom that Christ has set us free.
+<sup>1</sup> It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery.

-^13^ You, my brothers and sisters, were called to be free.
-But do not use your freedom to indulge the flesh; rather, serve one another humbly in love. ^14^ For the entire law is fulfilled in keeping this one command: “Love your neighbor as yourself.” ^15^ If you bite and devour each other, watch out or you will be destroyed by each other.
+<sup>13</sup> You, my brothers and sisters, were called to be free.
+But do not use your freedom to indulge the flesh; rather, serve one another humbly in love. <sup>14</sup> For the entire law is fulfilled in keeping this one command: “Love your neighbor as yourself.” <sup>15</sup> If you bite and devour each other, watch out or you will be destroyed by each other.

-^16^ So I say, walk by the Spirit, and you will not gratify the desires of the flesh. ^17^ For the flesh desires what is contrary to the Spirit, and the Spirit what is contrary to the flesh.
-They are in conflict with each other, so that you are not to do whatever you want. ^18^ But if you are led by the Spirit, you are not under the law.
+<sup>16</sup> So I say, walk by the Spirit, and you will not gratify the desires of the flesh. <sup>17</sup> For the flesh desires what is contrary to the Spirit, and the Spirit what is contrary to the flesh.
+They are in conflict with each other, so that you are not to do whatever you want. <sup>18</sup> But if you are led by the Spirit, you are not under the law.

-^19^ The acts of the flesh are obvious: sexual immorality, impurity and debauchery; ^20^ idolatry and witchcraft; hatred, discord, jealousy, fits of rage, selfish ambition, dissensions, factions ^21^ and envy; drunkenness, orgies, and the like.
+<sup>19</sup> The acts of the flesh are obvious: sexual immorality, impurity and debauchery; <sup>20</sup> idolatry and witchcraft; hatred, discord, jealousy, fits of rage, selfish ambition, dissensions, factions <sup>21</sup> and envy; drunkenness, orgies, and the like.
 I warn you, as I did before, that those who live like this will not inherit the kingdom of God.

-^22^ But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, ^23^ gentleness and self-control.
-Against such things there is no law. ^24^ Those who belong to Christ Jesus have crucified the flesh with its passions and desires. ^25^ Since we live by the Spirit, let us keep in step with the Spirit. ^26^ Let us not become conceited, provoking and envying each other.
+<sup>22</sup> But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, <sup>23</sup> gentleness and self-control.
+Against such things there is no law. <sup>24</sup> Those who belong to Christ Jesus have crucified the flesh with its passions and desires. <sup>25</sup> Since we live by the Spirit, let us keep in step with the Spirit. <sup>26</sup> Let us not become conceited, provoking and envying each other.

 ## Life by the Spirit

 Paul's letter to the Galatians was written decades after Jesus left us his Holy Spirit.
 The Galatian church of the time were being led to believe that if you wanted to follow Christ, you had to submit to the Jewish laws.
 Paul wrote them a letter to explain that the Holy Spirit sets you free from the Law.

 Paul tells us at the start of Galatians 5 that Jesus Christ has set us free.
 Be careful not to fall back into slavery to the law.
 Use your freedom to build your community up in love.
 Don't use it to satisfy your own selfish desires.
 Live by the Spirit, be set free from the law, and obey it all at the same time.
-The law, after all, can be summed up in one command, _Love your neighbor as yourself_^Gal 5:14^.
+The law, after all, can be summed up in one command, _Love your neighbor as yourself_<sup>Gal 5:14</sup>.
 Take advantage of your neighbour, and you set the stage for a darker story.

 If you live by the Holy Spirit, you won't have bad stories because you will be showing love to your neighbours.
 The Spirit makes us want to write a better story.
 He wants us to leave the selfish things behind that hurt ourselves and others.
 Your own desires are in constant battle with the Spirit.
 Though free from the Law, we easily fall back into submission to our own sinful nature, which stops us from doing the good things inspired by the Spirit.
 Align yourself with the Spirit, and be free from the laws God gave through Moses.